SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 * Java
 * Python

-This feature is available in the Selenium Ruby and Python binding starting from version 4.25.0 and 4.26.0.
+This feature is available in the Selenium Ruby binding starting from version 4.25.0 and in the Python binding from version 4.26.0.

 ## Building a Custom Selenium Manager
 In order to build your own custom Selenium Manager that works in an architecture we don't currently support, you can